FAQs

 When the bevel of the mat changes to yellow or brown, it shows that the mat is not pure and has acid in it.
 Your best bet is the change to the mat to an acid-free quality mat.
 We can help!

 To prevent mold from growing on your art, the piece should be spaced from the glass.
 This allows for airflow which prevents condensation and allows the atmosphere inside the frame to self-adjust to changing humidity levels.
-Spacing is achieved by the use of a mat or spacer between the glazing and the artwork.
-Sudden changes of temperature and humidity should be avoided as heavy condensation may wet and damage the artwork.

 Art preservation prevents damage to original artwork on paper from aging and contamination.
 We recommend using our art preservation services when you first acquire a new piece of art.